Cold Beam Optical Clock with Multifrequency Spectroscopy

-In conclusion, we have demonstrated high-stability optical clock operation using a laser-cooled atomic beam, addressing an order-of-magnitude higher atom number by modulating the laser to perform spectroscopy simultaneously on many transverse velocity classes.
-Allan deviations measured at one second averaging time are competitive with trapped atom optical clocks and the measured flux supports a quantum projection noise-limited stability of order $10^{-17}/\sqrt{\tau}$; however, addressing all of the cold atoms and suppressing other instabilities at this level would be challenging.
 Previous experiments suggest straightforward methods for improving the clock performance.
 The interferometer optics could be enclosed in vacuum and constructed as a monolithic element in order to eliminate optical path length variations \cite{Olson2019}.
-Certain optical phase fluctuations could also be eliminated using ``k-reversal", where the laser propagation direction is reversed periodically and the frequency correction is derived from the average of both directions \cite{Ito1994, Olson2019}.
+Certain fringe phase fluctuations could also be eliminated using ``k-reversal", where the laser propagation direction is reversed periodically and the frequency correction is derived from the average of both directions \cite{Ito1994, Olson2019}.
 Finally, atomic beams typically pass through mechanical apertures to reduce the spread of transverse velocities; removing these constraints and using multifrequency spectroscopy could enable much larger atomic fluxes to be interrogated.
 With these improvements to the long-term performance, we anticipate cold-beam Ramsey-Bordé interferometers to be a competitive architecture for optical timekeeping.

 We are grateful to T. G. Akin, J. Whalen, K. Boyce, M.~M.~Beydler, and J. Hanssen for helpful discussions.
 This work is supported by Department of Navy Research, Development, Test, and Evaluation funding for the Clock Development program at the United States Naval Observatory.